PennLINC/CuBIDS/docs/usage.rst

 Acquisition Group
 ~~~~~~~~~~~~~~~~~

-We define an “Acquisition Group” as a collection of sessions across participants that contain the exact
+We define an :term:`Acquisition Group` as a collection of sessions across participants that
-same set of Key and Parameter Groups.
+contain the exact same set of Key and Parameter Groups.
 Since Key Groups are based on the BIDS filenames—
 and therefore both MRI image type and acquisition specific—
 each BIDS session directory contains images that belong to a set of Parameter Groups.